tuubrooks/nCovMemory-en/docs/2020-01-31/chickens_facing_feed_shortage.md

-On January 30, the General Office of the Ministry of Agriculture and Rural Affairs, the General Office of the Ministry of Transport, and the General Office of the Ministry of Public Security have issued the *Urgent Notice on Ensuring the Normal Circulation of \"shopping basket program\" Products and Agricultural Production Materials*, which prohibits illegal acts such as unauthorized checkpoints as well as road and traffic blocking, so as to maintain the normal circulation of
+On January 30, the General Office of the Ministry of Agriculture and Rural Affairs, the General Office of the Ministry of Transport, and the General Office of the Ministry of Public Security have issued the *Urgent Notice on Ensuring the Normal Circulation of \"Shopping Basket Program\" Products and Agricultural Production Materials*, which prohibits illegal acts such as unauthorized checkpoints as well as road and traffic blocking, so as to maintain the normal circulation of
 \"shopping basket program\" products and agricultural production